 Many adults that drink alcohol could easily fall into the gray area category.
 They experience similarities regarding their inner conflicts and struggles.
 Most are overworked, overstressed, and pulled in many directions.
 In other words, they lack having work/life balance and joy in their lives.

 Some are searching for a life purpose.
-Some have very little to no self-love or respect or carrying around unresolved childhood trauma.
+Some have very little to no self-love or respect or carry around unresolved childhood trauma.

 Men and women that fall into the gray area tend not to drink at all during the day, but they drink more than intended on most occasions.
 They might even try substituting their usual drink of choice with something different, just to prove to themselves they don’t have a problem.
 Others will quit drinking for weeks at a time, again to falsely prove that they are fine.